jackyangzzh/AladdinUnity/README.md

 ### Code Generation
 The code generation feature helps developers to write C# code or Shader by inputing prompt.
 To use it, follow these steps:

-1. Open the AI Code Helper window by going to the menu bar, select `Aladdin Unity -> Script Generation`
+1. Open the AI Code Helper window by going to the menu bar, select `Aladdin Unity -> Script Generation`.
    ![CodeGen](Screenshot/code-gen.png)
 2. Select the script type you want to generate
 3. Enter a brief description of what you want your code to do in the "Script Prompt"